iodigital-com/io-technology/data/blog/ng-mocks.md

 })
 ```

-Here's note from the official docs:
+Here's the note from the official docs:

 > ngMocks.guts works like that: it accepts 3 parameters, each one is optional.
 >